Doist/doist-apple-diffable-swift-package/README.md

 # How to use

-Import DiffableDataSource by ading this package dependecy to your project on XCode.
+Import DiffableDataSource by adding this package dependency to your project in Xcode.

 # Changelog